Angus-Paillaugue/Portfolio/src/lib/projects/en/Skill Forge.md

 ## Key Features

  - **Learning Paths**: Skill Forge organizes exercises into structured learning paths.
-Each path represents a key area of programming, such as algorithms, data structures, or web development, and offers an incremental learning curve.
+Each path represents a key area of programming, such as algorithms or data structures, and offers an incremental learning curve.
 Users can dive into topics of their choice while progressing from beginner-friendly tasks to more advanced challenges.

- -  **Wide Range of Exercises**: The platform features over 10+ coding exercises, spanning various programming paradigms, difficulty levels, and topics.
-Exercises are stored in a MySQL database, and each problem is associated with specific test cases that are executed to validate user-submitted solutions.
+ -  **Wide Range of Exercises**: The platform features over 20+ coding exercises, spanning various programming paradigms, difficulty levels, and topics.
+Including 3 languages.

 ## Technical Stack